 To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 This $50,000 prize is awarded for the most outstanding scholarly article on glaucoma published in a peer-reviewed journal during the previous calendar year.
-Nominations are solicited from leaders of the ophthalmologic community and reviewed in the spring of the award year.
+Nominations are solicited from leaders of the ophthalmologic community and solicited through notices in the Journal of Glaucoma and other publications.

 By signing the above linked application, the applicant and their institution agree to the NYAM Patent Policy